 - 3 1/2 cups low sodium vegetable broth

 - 1 cup water

-- 4 oz. spinach leaves (about 4 cups packed)
+- 4 ounces spinach leaves about 4 cups packed

 - Add the lentil, sweet potato, vegetable broth, water and diced tomatoes, and stir to combine.

 - Pu the lid on the Instant Pot, close the steam vent and set to HIGH pressure using the manual setting.
 Decrease the time to 12 minutes.
 It will take about 15 minutes for the Instant Pot to reach pressure.